 |

-Biomass Energy powers BBQ, cooking, heating, refrigeration, HVAC, electricity generation, and is also currently used to fuel vehicles.
+Biomass Energy powers BBQ, cooking, heating,

-Any CBEC seeks to increase and optimize their local capacity
+How to increase and optimize local capacity

 to produce Biomass Energy (organic fuels) using

-a century of technologies (done, perfected, patented,
+a century of technologies (done, perfected,

-and forgotten).
-Discover how to use one billion years
+patented, and forgotten).
+Discover how to

-of competitive solar biotech to fuel your future.
+biotech to fuel your future.

 Groups involved in Biomass Energy (considerations):